 Senescent as an adjective does not refer to an old person.
 It means an aging person.
 In microbiology senescent refers to a cell that has stopped dividing.
 Senectitude is another word for senescence.

 Cells experience senescence; this helps protect against cancer, but cellular senescence is not synonymous with aging of the organism.
 An old person is not just a person with old cells.
 The signs of aging are much more related to how cells relate to each other.
 Defects in intercellular communication cause the lack of homeostasis characteristic of aging.

 An article published in Cell magazine in 2013 outlined nine Hallmarks of Aging.

 Antagonistic Hallmarks (initially compensate for primary hallmarks, but eventually become harmful)

 The aging process is highly individualized and in any one person affects many physiological systems.
-There is no accepted theory of aging that fits all observations and that experts agree upon.
-One way to categorize the theories is into two types: (1)programmed theories and (2) damage theories.
+Many theories of aging have been proposed over the years.

 “When the gods created man they allotted to him death, but life they retained in their own keeping” - Epic of Gilgamesh

 Cancer is extremely common, and even though progress has been made in keeping patients alive for longer and longer periods, it remains the second leading cause of death in the US.
 For middle-aged people it is the leading killer.

 There are many known causes of cancer and probably many unknown causes.
 For any one case it is impossible to identify the exact cause.
 There are probably more than one cause for any one case.
 After decades of a scientific "war on cancer", the biochemistry and cellular biology of the disease are still not entirely understood.
 Cancer and aging share many factors, leading some to ask: "Is cancer simply a byproduct of aging?"
 But there is no answer to that question.